Corrosive interaction or high-quality connections?

 Barbara Fredrickson has studied shared positive emotions, which she calls micro-moments of love or, more scientifically, positivity resonance.
 A micro-moment of love can occur in a very short amount of time when friends, or even complete strangers, experience a shared positive emotion together.
 Although more scientific, especially causal, research on the phenomenon is still needed, positivity resonance has already been found to be associated with overall wellbeing.
 The effects of this phenomenon complement the more widely known ‘broaden-and-build’ theory of positive emotions.

-Positivity resonance requires mindful presence, mutual care, and behavioral synchrony.
+Positivity resonance requires mindful presence, mutual care, and behavioural synchrony.
 Real-time sensory connection enables the emergence of positivity resonance.
-For example a caring touch, a shared smile or laughter, a gentle hug, or moving together in the same way can create a micro-moment of love when the conditions of being present and mutual care are also met.
+For example a caring touch, a shared smile or laughter, a gentle hug, or moving together in the same way can create a micro-moment of love, when the conditions of being present and mutual care are also met.

 Shared positive experiences help people feel closer and understand each other better, which in turn increases the likelihood of positivity resonance in the future.
 When repeated, it improves social bonds, commitment, and trust.
 Over time, positivity resonance increases the wellbeing of both individuals and communities with many health benefits.